 - Mass screening, prevention, and detection of pandemics.
 This direction is based on Big Data.
 The development of technologies now allows for building both geographical and social models of public health and predictive models for developing epidemic outbreaks.

-Artificial Intelligence Use Cases in Healthcare
+Use Cases of Artificial Intelligence in Healthcare

 Patient information can be stored in dozens of clinics and medical records.
 This complicates the collection of anamnesis and diagnosis.
 The interpretation of analyses, tests, and images may also not be accurate due to the amount of data.
 Even if a doctor has all the necessary information on hand, they cannot always interpret it correctly and notice every detail.
 The lives of patients may depend on it.